Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Extending_Profinity/Scripting/Operations/DBC.md

 title: DBC
 ---

-!!! tip "Profinity V2 IS NOW IN EARLY ADOPTER RELEASE"
+!!! tip "Profinity V2 IS NOW IN GENERAL RELEASE"
-    Profinity V2 is available now in Early Adopter Release.
-To support this release we are making the product available to our Early Adopter Community.
+    Profinity V2 is available now in General Release.
 If you have any issues or feedback please report it via our support portal or via the Feedback form in the Profinity Admin menu.

 # DBC

 The DBC functionality in Profinity provides tools for working with CAN bus database files.
 These files define the structure of CAN messages, including signals, message IDs, and data formats.
 This section gives you a high-level understanding of what the DBC functionality can do.

-Use the [DBC viewer](../../../Components/DBC_Files/index.md) in Profinity to get the Component, Message and Signal names that you want to track
+Use the DBC viewer in Profinity to get the Component, Message and Signal names that you want to track

 ## Key Features